Who We Are

 Ahmen is a Senior Research Associate who provides leadership for the Youth and Community Engagement (YCE) team at the Catherine Cutler Institute.
 Since 2005, Ahmen has worked with the YCE team and initiatives focused on youth development, mentoring, facilitation, and promoting practice and policy change in the child welfare system.
 Ahmen is committed to providing skills and opportunities for young people to share their experiences to promote systems change.
 She is continually inspired and energized by youth leaders, community partners, and system leaders who demonstrate a solid commitment to supporting all young people successfully achieve their aspirations.
 Ahmen collaborates with the Place Matters team on a number of youth serving initiatives and serves as a co-facilitator for the Region 2 Regional Care Teams.

-Mara Sanchez, MPPM is a PhD student at the University of Southern Maine and founding member of the Place Matters project.
+Mara Sanchez, is a faculty member at the University of Southern Maine and founding member of the Place Matters project.
 Mara is primarily focused on youth justice issues and is a Results-Based Facilitation Practitioner who is passionate about helping nonprofit and government partners achieve success through evaluation, creative problem solving, and data literacy.
-Mara continues to work as a consultant with Place Matters to support justice impacted youth.
+Mara continues to work as a collaborative partner with Place Matters to support justice impacted youth.